Onboarding to openwrt-tests¶

 - aparcar # upstream maintainer (debugging)

-5.2 Generate SSH key for a new developer¶
+5.2 Register GitHub username for a new developer¶

 Do not confuse with host keys

-Orchestration host keys (/etc/wireguard/public.key, keys in ~labgrid-dev/.ssh/) serve other purposes.
-Under labnet.yaml → developers only put personal keys for people who will run labgrid-client from laptops.
+Orchestration host keys (/etc/wireguard/public.key, keys in ~labgrid-dev/.ssh/) serve other purposes. labnet.yaml access: lists only contain GitHub usernames of people who will run labgrid-client from their machines.

 6. Onboarding sequence¶

 Suggested order: first the WireGuard tunnel (the coordinator VM must register the lab peer; without the tunnel there is no return SSH from the VM).
-In parallel prepare the PR with inventory, exporter, and developers' personal SSH keys (5.2).
-After merge, the openwrt-tests playbook_labgrid deploys authorized_keys and services on the host.
+In parallel prepare the PR with inventory, exporter, and access usernames (5.2).
+After merge, the openwrt-tests playbook_labgrid fetches SSH keys from GitHub and deploys authorized_keys and services on the host.

 sequenceDiagram